How well is the state justice and corrections system protecting inmates and detainees from COVID-19?

 While Melone says she’s “heartened” by the leadership of DOC Commissioner Helen Hanks, county jail superintendents, and even some county attorneys who despite their adversarial relationship to defense attorneys, have cooperated with them during the COVID-19 crisis in many cases, she said she would have liked to have seen more leadership from the courts.

-In a March 31 letter, the ACLU-NH and the NHACDL sent a letter to the Administrative Office of the Courts asking the state justice system to issue broad guidelines to follow regarding the release of prisoners, arguing it would ensure consistency as cases come up for review, and potentially insulate judges from political blowback for controversial rulings.
+The ACLU-NH and the NHACDL sent a letter on March 31 to the Administrative Office of the Courts asking the state justice system to issue broad guidelines to follow regarding the release of prisoners, arguing it would ensure consistency as cases come up for review, and potentially insulate judges from political blowback for controversial rulings.

 While the court’s General Counsel Mary Ann Dempsey responded in an April 2 letter that many of the advocates’ recommendations have already been implemented, there were some the courts did not have the authority to do, such as the suspension of all probation and pretrial conditions, reconsider bail orders for all detained pretrial defendants, direct jails to release inmates or striking the provisions of sentencing orders.